oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-29-usage-of-nil-uuid.md

 ### Usage of Nil UUID

-It MUST be tested that the Nil UUID is not used as sharing group id.
+It SHALL be tested that the Nil UUID is not used as sharing group id.

 The relevant path for this test is: